 Indiana and Illinois share several rivers and streams and the state of Illinois is also very much a "river state" In fact the recognizable shape of Illinois is defined by the Wabash, Ohio and Mississippi Rivers, as can be seen on this map (courtesy of geology.com).
 During the past few years I have been fortunate enough to have traveled the watery outline of Illinois plus many miles of rivers within the state borders, including the entire length of the Illinois Waterway.
 Many people think of the southern states as Mississippi River states but Illinois has more miles of the Mississippi River than any other state.
 As I traveled many of the Rivers in and bordering Illinois I became intrigued by what is called the Illinois Waterway.
 This river system is the only navigable waterway connection from the great lakes to the Gulf of Mexico.
 The system includes the Illinois River, the Des Plaines River, the Cal-Sag Canal and the Chicago River (or Calumet River depending upon where one would enter or exit Lake Michigan).

 As I cruised the Illinois Waterway I discovered a river of many faces.
-From remote places of great natural beauty to the skyscapers of Chicago and about everything between these extremes.
+From remote places of great natural beauty to the skyscrapers of Chicago and about everything between these extremes.
 I am considered a naturalist and certainly do prefer the most natural of landscapes but the exception to that was the thrill of cruising on the Chicago River at night.
 It is amazing to slip along quietly on the dark waters among the huge towers, lights, bridges, traffic and many people.
 Chicago is a beautiful city from the river and the Lake Michigan coast.
 That experience alone made the trip from St. Louis worth-while.
-Shown here is an interesting 360 degree view from the Chicago River.

 We face challenges on all rivers in the U.S. and the Illinois River is no exception.
 Backwater silting is a serious problem as many of the lakes and wetlands along the river are filling in with agricultural run-off.
 Another major problem are the Asian Carp.
 These fish were released into catfish ponds in the south to control algae but found their way to the Mississippi River during flooding.
 As they move upriver into the tributaries like the Illinois River, this invasive species are dominating the food source of other fish.
 They average 14 to 16 pounds and some grow to as much as 60 pounds.
 Boaters must be careful because they jump out of the water when startled by the sound of a boat motor.
 One may go for many miles and see no sign of them, then encounter them suddenly.
 Most of the time their jumping provides entertainment but getting hit by one on a fast moving boat can be painful.
 The problem is not as frightening as the mock poster at the right but hopefully something can be done to reduce their numbers.